decentralized-software/chicago/README.md

-# Chicago Decentralized Software Group
+# Decentralized Software: Chicago

 This is a group where software engineers and designers get together every month or so to talk about blockchain, the decentralized web, web 3.0, DAGs, dApps, Ethereum, etc.

+This repo is for our Chicago chapter.

 ## Want to join?